gunterze/dcm4chee-arc/INSTALL.md

     using the LDIF import function of Apache Directory Studio LDAP Browser.

-4. You may modify the default Directory Base DN (dc=example,dc=com) by changing the value of attribute `ads-partitionsuffix: dc=example,dc=com` of object `ads-partitionId=example,ou=partitions,ads-directoryServiceId=default,ou=config` using Apache Directory Studio LDAP Browser.
+4. You may modify the default Directory Base DN `dc=example,dc=com` by changing the value of attribute

+        ads-partitionsuffix: dc=example,dc=com`

+    of object

+        ou=config
+        + ads-directoryServiceId=default
+          + ou=partitions
+              ads-partitionId=example

+    using Apache Directory Studio LDAP Browser.

 Import sample configuration into LDAP Server
 --------------------------------------------